-It has been almost a decade since our very first trip to Europe, and I still remember it like it was yesterday.
+It has been about a decade since our very first trip to Europe, and I still remember it like it was yesterday.

 The thrill of the plane touching down in Paris, the confusion of taking the RER B train into the city, and the absolute electricity that shot through my veins as we exited the train stop and I marveled at the real-life version of Saint-Germain-des-Prés unfolding before my eyes (I swear, actual church bells were going off)–I remember it all.

 I remember the next trip, too, where we upped the stakes: instead of a week in Paris, we spent 2.5 weeks exploring Krakow, Budapest, Plitvice Lakes National Park, Zadar, Dublin, and the Cliffs of Moher.

 … and then we quit our jobs to travel the world, and we’ve only gotten more obsessed with traveling Europe since.

 Some links in this post may be affiliate links.
 If you make a purchase through one of these links, we may earn a small commission at no extra cost to you.
 Please see our disclosure policy for more detail.

 In the decade since that first trip to Paris, we’ve thrown ourselves into exploring the world, traveling full-time for 4+ years, visiting 50+ countries (including most countries in Europe), and even living in Portugal along the way.

 One of my absolute favorite parts of my job, though, is to help people–primarily Americans like myself–plan their first trip to Europe.

 Because here’s the thing: neither my husband Jeremy nor I ever had a passport or left the USA until we were adults.